rebeccabuehler/Real-Time-Bus-Tracker/README.md

    * Adding multiple buses to track at once
    * Pause and stop button
-   * More user directed in picking bus tracker
+   * More user directed in picking where to track a bus

 # License: